jeetb2022/jeetb2022/README.md

 - 👋 Hi, I’m @jeetb2022
 - 👀 I’m interested in Programming and look forward to learning something new about it.
-- 🌱 I’m currently learning data structures and algorithm and have explored many diffrent programming languages.
+- 🌱 I’m currently learning data structures and algorithm and have explored many different programming languages.
 - 💞️ I’m looking to collaborate on Projects that interests me.
 - 📫 You can contact me through linkedin @jeet bhadaniya.